Montana

 Transparency

 The random selection is made public, and the audit process itself is open to the public.
-According to written guidance from the Secretary of State’s Office, “Observers may not be permitted to touch ballots unless specifically permitted by the election administrator or interfere in any way with the hand count.”
+Mont.
+Code Ann. §§ 13-17-505 and 506.
+According to guidance from the Montana Secretary of State, “Observers may not be permitted to touch ballots unless specifically permitted by the election administrator or interfere in any way with the hand count.”
+Montana Secretary of State, Post Election Audit Guide 6 (Updated June 2022).

 Audit Counting Method